McClure, Joshua & Amanda - NORTHERN MARIANA ISLANDS

 Joshua and Amanda were married August 12, 2017 in Bourbonnais, Illnois.
 Their sending church is the New Testament Baptist Church in Pantego, Texas, where Bro.
 David Bryant is the pastor.

-Joshua and Amanda have two daughters, Melody Grace and Moriah June.
+Joshua and Amanda have three daughters, Melody Grace, Moriah June.and Makenna Jeanne.